WirtsLegs/WirtsTools/README.md

 ```lua
 impactInstance = WT.weapon.inZone(filter,"ZoneName","flagName")
 ```
-more details on this function below but here ive created an instance and saved it to a global variable, you could also take an approach similar to the filter table above and define `myInstances = {}` and do this
+more details on this function below but here I've created an instance and saved it to a global variable, you could also take an approach similar to the filter table above and define `myInstances = {}` and do this
 ```lua
 myInstances.impactInstance = WT.weapon.impactInZone(filter,"ZoneName","flagName")
 ```